cabrerahector/wordpress-popular-posts/readme.md

 Copyright (C) 2008-2025  Héctor Cabrera - https://cabrerahector.com

-The WordPress Popular Posts plugin is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+The WP Popular Posts plugin is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

-The WordPress Popular Posts plugin is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+The WP Popular Posts plugin is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with the WordPress Popular Posts plugin; if not, see [http://www.gnu.org/licenses](http://www.gnu.org/licenses/).
+You should have received a copy of the GNU General Public License along with the WP Popular Posts plugin; if not, see [http://www.gnu.org/licenses](http://www.gnu.org/licenses/).